 Pros:

-- Combined AP + AR platform reduces vendor count for finance teams
+- Combined AP + AR reduces vendor management overhead.

 Cons:

-- Cash application matching relies more on rules than adaptive learning
+- Cash application matching relies heavily on rules configuration.

 5. Versapay: Best for Collaborative AR